Chad Finchum: NASCAR

 Finchum failed to qualify for the 2020 Daytona 500 after finishing twentieth in Duel 1 of the 2020 Bluegreen Vacations Duels.
 In September, he ran the South Point 400 at Las Vegas Motor Speedway, finishing last when overheating ended his day after nineteen laps.
 He also competed at Kansas and Texas, where he respectively finished 39th and 35th.

-He was due to return to the Daytona 500 the following year in the No. 13 for MBM (previously the No. 49), but was replaced by Garrett Smithley.
-He's due to running the Ally 400 with the 66, his debut number in 2018.
+Finchum was due to return to the Daytona 500 the following year in the No. 13 for MBM (previously the No. 49), but was replaced by Garrett Smithley.
+He made a start with the team at Nashville Superspeedway with the No. 66, where he finished in 33rd.

 On August 28, 2023, it was revealed through the entry list for the race at Darlington in September that Finchum would drive the No. 08 car for SS-Green Light Racing in that race, marking the first time he would drive for a team other than MBM Motorsports in the Xfinity Series and in NASCAR's top three series.

 Finchum returned to MBM to drive their No. 66 car part-time in the Xfinity Series in 2024.
 He also made a start for Joey Gase Motorsports in the throwback weekend race at Darlington in May, running the paint scheme from Kevin Harvick's first Cup Series win in 2001 at Atlanta, the same one Harvick himself ran the previous year in the North Wilkesboro All-Star Race with his old No. 29.

 On December 21, 2024, it was announced on a Facebook post from MBM that Finchum would drive for the team in 2025, beginning at Texas.

+On April 26, 2026, Finchum led laps in the NASCAR Cup Series for the first time in his career at Talladega, leading 8 laps after surging to the front from 38th.
+He would also score his best career Cup Series finish of twenty-eighth in the race.